froboy/yusaopeny_docs/content/en/docs/wiki/_index.md

 - [Participant Agreement]({{< relref "Open-Y-Participant-Agreement.md" >}})
 - [Terms of Use]({{< relref "Open-Y-Terms-of-Use.md" >}})

-## Getting Started with Open Y Development
+## Getting Started with Y USA Open Y Development

-Whether you are just getting started with Open Y or need to test a feature in a stable environment, the Open Y Core Team maintains a number of [Sandboxes]({{< relref "Sandboxes.md" >}}) that you can use.
+Whether you are just getting started with Y USA Open Y or need to test a feature in a stable environment, the Y USA Open Y Core Team maintains a number of [Sandboxes]({{< relref "Sandboxes.md" >}}) that you can use.

 ### Processes & Components